HomeLatest NewsIndustryTikTok denies US citizen data compromise reports

 Register Now →

-TikTok has an initiative called ‘Project Texas’ which was to restrict data access being created in coordination with the US government.
-“The broad goal for ‘Project Texas’ is to help build trust with users and key stakeholders by improving our systems and controls , but is also to make substantive progress toward compliance with a final agreement with the US government that will fully safeguard user data and US national security interests,” Chew said in his letter.
+TikTok has an initiative called ‘Project Texas’ which was to restrict data access being created in coordination with the .
+“The broad goal for ‘Project Texas’ is to help build trust with users and key stakeholders by improving our systems and controls , but it is also to make substantive progress toward compliance with a final agreement with the US government that will fully safeguard user data and US national security interests,” Chew said in his letter.

 TikTok said it now stores 100 per cent of US user data by default in the Oracle cloud environment.
 “We are working with Oracle on new, advanced data security controls that we hope to finalise in the near future,” the CEO said.

-In 2020, then US President Donald Trump threatened to ban TikTok over data and security concerns that the Chinese government could use ByteDance to collect personal information of US users.
+In 2020, then US President Donald Trump threatened to ban TikTok over data privacy and security concerns that the Chinese government could use ByteDance to collect personal information of US users.

 Advertisement